 Healthy meals for a vegetarian

 It would be easy to think that to lose weight as a vegetarian, you need to eat lots of vegetables and salad.

 Unfortunately, many ready meals that are vegetarian are high in calories or syns but of course, so are non-vegetarian ones too!

 There are so many more potato-based meals you can have as a vegetarian or vegan so here are some you may love.

 If shepherd’s pie is more the kind of potato-based meal you like then how about this shepherd’s pie recipe?

-Jacket potatoes are usually syn free on Slimming World (depending on topping choice) and often forgotten great easy meal options.
+Jacket potatoes are usually syn-free on Slimming World (depending on topping choice) and often forgotten as great easy meal options.
 I love mine with cottage cheese or cheese and baked beans.
 Vegans could swap to vegan cheese or similar easily.

-This Sausage traybake is, I believe, syn free (depending on sausages) and easily made for however many portions you need.
+This Sausage traybake is, syn free (depending on sausages) and easily made for however many portions you need.
 This can be easily made a vegetarian recipe with the right sausages and even good for a vegan meal too!